jeddeloh/rescript-apollo-client/CONTRIBUTING.md

 };
 ```

-Nice, we can never forget to parse because records are nominally typed.
+Nice, now when wherever we say we want a `Typename.t`, we can never forget to parse because records are nominally typed.

 What if you need to construct a class or object with a bunch of optional properties?